Soumitra816/Manifestations-Determinants/README.md

 # Marker-Cause

-We are releasing sample dataset of size 1,000.
+We are releasing the dataset of size 1,000 samples.
 The whole dataset is released upon acceptance.